Azure/azure-sdk-for-net/doc/DataPlaneCodeGeneration/Handle-Ambiguity.md

 Only when protocol method already GAed so that we cannot change it, the codegen will choose the second strategy.

-TO-DO: I actually don't know the difference between these two flags.
-We also have two flags to let end user decide solution.
-But these two flags would be deprecated at any time.
-- use-overloads-between-protocol-and-convenience: default `true`.
-With this flag unset, we will always generate optional `RequestContext` for protocol methods.
-If ambiguity happens, we append `Value` to name of convenience methods.
-- keep-non-overloadable-protocol-signature: default `false`.
-With this flag set, we will always generate optional `RequestContext` for protocol methods.
-If ambiguity happens, we append `Value` to name of convenience methods.

 ## Scope of ambiguity we handle

 Not all the pairs of protocol method and convenience method will have such problem.
 Below is a case when there is no ambiguity if users are calling normally by passing a `model` or a `content`.
 (They could not pass in `null` because it will throw error)